Deer Creek Guard Station Cabin

 Directions

-From John Day, Oregon, travel south on Highway 395 approximately 17 miles to County Road 63 (Izee Highway).
-Turn right and follow County Road 63 to the junction of Forest Service Road 24.
-Turn right on Forest Road 24 and travel approximately 10 miles.
+From John Day, OR, travel south on Highway 395 approximately 17 miles to County Road 63 (Izee Highway).
+Turn right and take County Road 63 to the junction of Forest Service Road 24.
+Turn right and take Forest Road 24 approximately 10 miles.
 Turn left onto Forest Service Road 514.
 Travel about 1/4 mile staying to your right until you reach the locked gate that allows entry to the facility grounds.

 Amenities